Corn Snake Care Guide

-Corn snakes make excellent pets!
-They are one of the most popular reptiles kept as pets.
+Corn snakes make excellent pets and they are one of the most popular reptiles kept by hobbyists.

 In this care guide you’ll learn everything needed to set up, maintain, and care for your very own corn snake!

 COMMON NAMES: Corn snake, sometimes referred to as the red rat snake

 ADULT SIZE: Adults average 4-6ft in length; typically males are shorter

 LIFE EXPECTANCY: On average captive corn snakes can live for 10-15 years

 Quick-Link to Article Topics